zeroecco/boundless/documentation/site/pages/prover-manual/bento/performance-tuning.md

 The typical test process will be:

-1. start `nvtop` and `htop`
+1. Start `nvtop` and `htop`
-2. execute the test harness above and copy the job id
+2. Execute the test harness above and copy the job id
-3. upon completion of the job use the [`script/job_status.sh`](https://github.com/boundless-xyz/boundless/blob/main/scripts/job_status.sh) to view the results
+3. Upon completion of the job use the [`script/job_status.sh`](https://github.com/boundless-xyz/boundless/blob/main/scripts/job_status.sh) to view the results

 Example test run of 1024 iterations: